 15.Life on Land

-Promote, protect, and restore the use of sustainable utilization of terrestrial ecosystems by the management of forests, combating diversification, halting, and reversing land degradation, and ending biodiversity loss.
+Promote, protect, and restore the use of sustainable utilisation of terrestrial ecosystems by the administration of forests, combating diversification, halting, and reversing land degradation, and ending biodiversity loss.

 16. Peace, Justice and strong institutions

-Without peace, stability, human rights, and effective governance, based on the rule of law a country cannot be developed sustainably.
+Without order, stability, human rights, and effective governance, based on the rule of law, a country cannot be developed sustainably.
 Some counties enjoy sustained levels of peace, security, and prosperity, while others fall into seemingly endless cycles of conflict and violence.
-In order to achieve justice and peace, these divisions should be resolved.
+To achieve justice and peace, these divisions should be resolved.

 17.Partnerships for the goals

-To realize the Sustainable development goals in Kenya strong a strong commitment to global partnerships is required.
-The Kenyan government has continued to get into partnership with other institutions to achieve this goal.
+To realise the Sustainable development goals in Kenya strong, a strong commitment to global partnerships is required.
+The Kenyan government has continued to get into collaboration with other institutions to achieve this goal.
 Some of the partnerships include: